By Michael Holland

 Now what do you do?

-- Know Your 1 Talking Point – One statement that you’ll repeat again and again.
+One statement that you’ll repeat again and again to anyone who starts a conversation about the event.
 Make your own spin to whatever HR has told you to say.
 Be concise and convey there is no opening for discussion regarding the actual event.

-- Leverage the Story – This one’s tricky, counter-intuitive and seems contrary to the bullet above but you need to fully leverage the story of this event.
+This one’s tricky, counter-intuitive and seems contrary to the above point, but you need to fully leverage the story of this event.